 Our beautiful range of melodic steel instruments has been developed over the last 5 years as we have researched and explored the sounds of singing steel.
 We have worked hard to provide the most refined playing experience possible, and know you'll love our products just as much as we have loved making them.
 Our greatest wish is that these musical tools will help create "vitality through sound" for those who need to hear it most.

 Our instruments begin their journey as various raw blanks.
 Carbon steel, high-carbon, and stainless are just some of the materials we use for our products.
 Each material type provides a specific purposes for our products, and we have spent many hours defining the best material for each instrument series.
-Our steel blanks are waterjet with our own proprietary tongue layouts, with ratios we have developed over many years of experimentation and research.
-We pre-tune, and hand-hammer every tongue for best timbre.
+Our steel blanks are then processed with a waterjet cutting machine, using our own proprietary tongue layouts, with ratios we have developed over many years of experimentation and research.
+We then pre-tune, and hand-hammer every tongue for best timbre.

-Once we are satisfied with our pre-tuning, shell geometry and note construction, our instruments head into our forge to get the first heat treatment in a multi-level heat treatment process that we find gives our products the best sound and longest sustain.
-The different materials we use all react in unique ways to the heating processes we use, and each heating cycle is unique.
+Once we are satisfied with our pre-tuning, the shell geometry and note construction, our instruments head into our forge to get the first heat treatment in a multi-level heat treatment process.
+We find this process gives our products the best sound and longest sustain.
+The different materials we use all react in unique ways to the heating processes we use, and each heating cycle is unique to each instrument.

 The Birth Of Ripple Sound Sculptures